wallarm/ingress-plus/docs/cli-arguments.md

   -ingress-template-path string
     	Path to the ingress NGINX configuration template for an ingress resource.
-	(default for NGINX "nginx.ingress.tmpl"; default for NGINX Plus "nginx-plus.ingress.tmpl") -log_backtrace_at value
+	(default for NGINX "nginx.ingress.tmpl"; default for NGINX Plus "nginx-plus.ingress.tmpl") -leader-election-lock-name
+        Specifies the name of the ConfigMap, within the same namespace as the controller, used as the lock for leader election.
+Requires -enable-leader-election.
+  -log_backtrace_at value
     	when logging hits line file:N, emit a stack trace -log_dir string